17bgn/Redux/README.md

-# Redux: This is a slider app to demonstrate Redux library
+# Redux: This is a slider app with reduxstore name to demonstrate Redux library